 From this time forth and forever.

-iii.
-“It is surrounded with other mountains, at no great distance, as if placed in the midst of an amphitheatre.”
+ii.
+“It is surrounded with other mountains, at no great distance, as if placed in the midst of an amphitheater.”
 (Clarke)

-v.
+iv.
 “It is a beautiful conception.
 Around the chosen city the mountains stood like sentinels, leaving no part without its barrier.
-So is God around us, and this enables us to understand how His permissions may become His appointments… the assaults of our foes are at least permitted by God, and His permissions are His appointments.”
+So is God around us, and this enables us to understand how His permissions may become His appointments….
+The assaults of our foes are at least permitted by God, and His permissions are His appointments.”
 (Meyer)

-b.
-From this time forth and forever: This promise abides for the people of God—those who trust Him (Psalm 125:1).
-God’s surrounding protection will be with them forever, even as Jesus promised His presence to His people to the end of the age (Matthew 28:20).
+c.
+From this time forth and forever: This promise abides for the people of God – those who trust Him (Psalm 125:1).
+God’s surrounding protection will be with believers forever, even as Jesus promised His presence to His people to the end of the age (Matthew 28:20).

 i.
 “Note, it is not said that Jehovah’s power or wisdom defends believers, but he himself is round about them: they have his personality for their protection, his Godhead for their guard.”
 (Spurgeon)

-iii.
-We must never separate verse 1 from verse 2; the promise of verse 2 has the condition of trust in verse 1.
+ii.
+We must never separate Psalm 125:1 from Psalm 125:2; the promise of verse 2 has the condition of trust in verse 1.
 “In the days when these people failed in faith, the surrounding mountains failed to secure safety to Zion.
 It was overcome and trodden down.”
 (Morgan)